 About LISA 2020

-Each of these newly created laboratories will foster education in statistics and will promote the proper application of statistics to solve real-world problems.
-With a strong support network, just one statistician trained to communicate and collaborate with non-statisticians can enable and accelerate 20 or more research projects per year.
+Each of these newly created laboratories fosters education in statistics and promotes the proper application of statistics to solve real-world problems.
+With a strong support network, just one statistician trained to communicate and collaborate with non-statisticians can enable and accelerate 10 or more research projects per year.
 Each research project can impact hundreds or thousands of people.
-At LISA, we will unlock the collaborative potential of a technically trained statistician, who in turn will unlock the research potential of her collaborators and teach other statisticians to do likewise.
-These research collaborators, now with the power of statistical thinking open to them, will be key to improving human welfare worldwide.
+At LISA, we unlock the collaborative potential of technically trained statisticians, who in turn unlock the development potential of their collaborators and teach other statisticians to do likewise.
+These collaborators, now with the power of statistical thinking open to them, are key to improving human welfare worldwide.

 LISA 2020 is implemented by the University of Colorado Boulder’s Laboratory for Interdisciplinary Statistical Analysis (LISA) in cooperation with the U.S. Agency for International Development (USAID) Accelerating Local Potential (ALP) Program under Cooperative Agreement Number: 7200AA18CA00022.

 LISA 2020 is led by Dr. Eric Vance (Eric.Vance@colorado.edu) at the University of Colorado Boulder's Department of Applied Mathematics.

 For more information about joining the LISA 2020 Network, please see our Processes and Policies page.